rohanshah-sre/LogsWorkshop/README.md

 ## Setup
 * Spin up a K8s cluster on a platform of your liking
-* Install the DT Operator by following these steps
+* Install the DT Operator to your K8s cluster by following these steps within the new K8s app in Dynatrace SaaS:

 ![](https://raw.githubusercontent.com/rohanshah-sre/LogsWorkshop/refs/heads/main/docs/imgs/K8sDTMonitoring.png)